Institut d'Astrophysique de Paris - Recruitment

 • Theoretical and observational cosmology

-• High energy astrophysics
+• High energy and multi-messenger astrophysics

 • The formation and evolution of galaxies